Welcome to the Visa Information page.

 U.S. citizens and citizens of other countries which have a reciprocal visa exemption arrangement with Japan may be eligible to visit Japan without a visa for a short-term stay for the activities allowed as Temporary Visitors.
 For more information about reciprocal visa exemption arrangements, please click here.

-Please be aware that we will decline applications that have incomplete documents.
-Each Temporary Visitor Visa applicant must submit the following documents:
+Each Temporary Visitor Visa applicant must submit the following basic documents:

-- Valid passport with sufficient space for a visa (at least one full empty visa page).
-If you submit a PERMIT TO REENTER THE UNITED STATES or a REFUGEE TRAVEL DOCUMENT issued by the U.S. government, it must have a validity date at least six months beyond the date of visa application.
+1. Valid passport with a valid U.S. visa or Green Card (at least one full empty visa page left).
+If you submit a PERMIT TO REENTER THE UNITED STATES issued by the U.S. government, it must have a validity date at least six months beyond the date of visa application.

-- Actual ticket, or a record of the reservation with flight itinerary showing travel to and from Japan, including dates and flight numbers.
+4. A record of the reservation with flight itinerary showing travel to, through and/ or from Japan, including a traveler’s name, dates and flight numbers.

 * Please Note: We are not responsible for tickets, which are unusable due to delay or denial of visa.